AI Assistica

 PDFDrive Alternatives

-LibriVox ranks as the only eBook site that specializes in availing the free public domain audiobooks.
+LibriVox ranks as the only eBook site that specializes in providing free public domain audiobooks.
 This is a voluntary initiative that addresses the problem of making literature available to users of Braille and other people who enjoy listening to books by producing audio versions of works in the public domain.
-The volunteers who make all recordings live all over the world thus make different accents and do not read in the same way.
+The volunteers who make all recordings live all over the world, thus making different accents and do not read in the same way.

 Features